 If you're selling a used EV, the certificate already helps you command a higher price — research shows £450–£900 more on average for certified vehicles.
 The warranty adds another layer: instead of just proving the battery is healthy today, you can offer buyers the assurance of what happens if it isn't tomorrow.
 That removes the last negotiating angle buyers have on battery condition.

 The Aviloo Battery Warranty is part of a broader shift in how used EVs are valued and sold.
 Aviloo has built the world's largest EV battery diagnostics database over several years — covering over 96% of available brands — and the warranty product draws on that data to calculate individual SoH thresholds per vehicle.
-It's not a blanket policy; it's a calculated commitment based on what that specific battery model should do over 20,000km.
+It's not a blanket policy; it's a calculated commitment based on what that specific battery model should do over 12,400 miles.

 For the used EV market to mature, this kind of product was inevitable.
 A car buyer wouldn't purchase a second-hand petrol vehicle without some warranty protection.
 The same expectation is coming for EVs — and the Aviloo Battery Warranty is the first credible answer to it.